utkarsh9891/PackageSync/README.md

 It supports wildcarded file names as well.
 Supported wildcard entries are '*', '?', '[seq]' & '[!seq]'.
 For further details, please see the [fnmatch documentation](https://docs.python.org/2/library/fnmatch.html).
 > Files ignored by default are \*.DS_Store, \*.last-run, Package Control.ca-list, Package Control.ca-bundle, Package Control.system-ca-bundle & \*.sublime-package.

++ __sync_package_sync_settings *[boolean, false by default]*__
+Toggle to determine whether to synchronize user setting for this package (`PackageSync.sublime-settings`).
+> Caution: Use this feature very cautiously.
+This overrides your PackageSync settings across the synced devices.
+If you wish to keep different sync folder paths across the devices, DO NOT set this as True

 + __include_files *[array]*__
 The list of files to include when backing up.
 Note: __*ignore_files holds higher priority as compared to include_files*__.
 So a file matching both the settings would essentially be ignored, as governed by ignore_files.